Determining which REB to apply to

 Researchers normally apply to the REB based on their unit or faculty affiliation.

-The Research Ethics Board-I (REB-I) serves the following areas: Faculty of Law, Faculty of Arts except Linguistics and Social Work, Faculty of Engineering, Desautels Faculty of Management, School of Continuing Studies, Faculty of Religious Studies,Faculty of Science except Psychology, and any other unit not covered by the REB-II, for the review of research involving competent adults.
+The Research Ethics Board-I (REB-I) serves the following areas: Faculty of Law, Faculty of Arts except Linguistics, Social Work and the School of Information Studies, Faculty of Engineering, Desautels Faculty of Management, School of Continuing Studies, Faculty of Religious Studies,Faculty of Science except Psychology, and any other unit not covered by the REB-II, for the review of research involving competent adults.

-The Research Ethics Board-II (REB-II) serves the following areas:Linguistics, Psychology, Schulich School of Music, the School of Social Work and the Faculty of Education, for research involving competent adults.
+The Research Ethics Board-II (REB-II) serves the following areas:Linguistics, Psychology, Schulich School of Music, School of Social Work, School of Information Studies and the Faculty of Education, for research involving competent adults.

 Chair: Prof. Blaine Ditto